Back to overview

 Litigation, arbitration and regulation

-But it’s not just disputes, litigation and arbitration that Katie works on.
-“Because sports law is such a niche area, I have developed an expertise in sports regulation, so I often advise clients on regulatory aspects of sports law too.
-That means working with different teams and departments.
-For example, it could mean working on a banking or corporate matter with sports clients, or another matter that intersects with my regulatory knowledge.”
+But it’s not just disputes that Katie works on.
+“Because sports law is such a niche area, I’ve developed an expertise in sports regulation and governance.
+I often advise clients on financial fair play rules and salary caps, player/athlete contracts, agent representation agreements and football transfers.
+I also provide my expertise on the sports regulatory aspects of acquisitions, insolvency processes, and cross-border financing transactions.
+That means working with different teams and departments.”

-And who exactly are these sports clients?
-Katie explains: “My regulatory expertise can be applicable to all sports and we advise clients in various sports, whether that be clubs, athletes, brands or governing bodies (national or international).”
+And who exactly are the sports clients Katie works with?
+She explains: “My regulatory expertise is applicable to all sports and we advise clients in various sports and across a range of stakeholders, whether that be governing bodies (national and international), leagues, clubs, players/ athletes, agents, and brands.”

 Project manager role

-On a day-to-day basis, the job of a junior lawyer entails a lot of drafting.
-Katie describes her “project manager role”, which involves “working directly with clients to work out the problem, give advice, offer solutions, and find out further information where necessary.”
-There’s a strategic side to the job too, as well as the work that is undertaken with counsel and lawyers in different offices, jurisdictions and departments – “you’re really part of a bigger team.”
-In addition, Katie’s work includes negotiations, mediations and preparing for trials or arbitration hearings.
+On a day-to-day basis, the job of a junior lawyer entails analysing, drafting, researching and problem solving.
+Katie describes her project manager role, which involves “working directly with clients to work out the problem, giving advice, offering solutions and finding out further information where necessary”.
+There’s a strategic side to the job too, as well as the work that’s undertaken with counsel and lawyers in different offices, jurisdictions and departments – “you’re really part of a bigger team”.
+In addition, Katie’s work includes negotiations, mediations and preparing for trials or hearings.
 What drives Katie in all these aspects?
 “Ultimately, I most enjoy helping the client to succeed or find a solution.”

 If you’re wondering whether you’re likely to read about the cases Katie and her team work on in the national media, the answer is yes and no. “A lot of the cases I work on are reported in the media,” she confirms.
 “But arbitrations are by nature confidential processes, so many arbitration records won’t be published.”
 You can be certain, however, that the impact of sports litigation and regulation will be felt across the sports we follow and support around the world.

-This all points towards a more connected and efficient working future for lawyers.
-If sports law sounds like an area of law you would like to delve into, Katie has some advice on the skills you should develop.
-“It is important to be organised and have an eye for detail from the start of your career.
-It will also help to have a proactive attitude – that means not waiting to see what the next task or stage of the dispute is but thinking ahead.”
+These developments make this area an exciting and dynamic practice area for any aspiring lawyer.
+If sports law sounds like an area of law you’d like to delve into, Katie has some advice on the skills you should develop.
+“It’s important to be organised and have an eye for detail from the start of your career.
+It’ll also help to have a proactive attitude – that means not waiting to see what the next task or stage of the dispute is but thinking ahead.”

-There are plenty of opportunities for students to find out more about this niche practice.
-Katie suggests attending or volunteering at the sports law conferences that take place regularly.
+There are plenty of opportunities for students to find out more about this niche practice area.
+For example, Katie suggests attending or volunteering at the sports law conferences that take place regularly.
 “These conferences and voluntary roles can provide a good insight into sports law so that you can test it out and see whether it’s something you’re interested in before you go into it.
 As a non-law student, these helped me to understand what I wanted to do.”